objornstad/oshinys/README.md

 runApp(rosenzweigmacarthur.app)

-IF you cant install devtools; see HOWTO for "manual" installation
+IF you can't install devtools; see HOWTO for "manual" installation
 ________________________________________

 The current models are: